WarioWare: Smooth Moves: Plot

 A long time ago, a stone Wii Remote called the Form Baton was found by humans and a race of creatures called the Splunks.
 With it, they could do many things with its forms and the Splunks became their loyal companions with it.
 As years passed, the Splunks preserve the Form Baton in the Temple of Form.
 In present-day Diamond City, a Splunk steals all of Wario's food.
 He chases it all the way to the Temple of Form where he finds the Form Baton.
-After escaping a boulder, Wario gloats about his newly discovered "treasure" (Mysterious Form Baton Found!).
+After escaping a boulder, Wario gloats about his newly discovered "treasure".

 The rest of the game consists of segments of stories centered around the characters.
-Mona cheers as a cheerleading captain for the Diamond City football team at Diamond City Stadium, with one of the football players developing a crush on her (Cheerleading to Victory).
-Kat and Ana try to defeat an ogre attacking Diamond Dojo, who was only trying to find his missing child (Evil Attacks Diamond Dojo!).
-At Park Street, a kung-fu student named Young Cricket tries to get pork buns from Mona to feed himself & his teacher, Master Mantis (Enter Young Cricket).
-Jimmy T. dances with a group of cats at Club Sugar and a cat hands back an umbrella that he lent it earlier (Feline Fever).
-Ashley and Red listen to a talking spell book called Chatty Mr. Spell Book about growing a monster plant after failing to create one (The Loquacious Spell Book).
-Dribble and Spitz deliver a person to Tomorrow Hill, who is revealed to be an alien (Tomorrow Hill).
-Dr. Crygor's granddaughter, Penny, participates against him in the Invent-Off at Diamond Academy and wins by making a tiny Wario-motorbike (The Invent-Off).
-9-Volt gets upset with 18-Volt for breaking his new Game & Watch and he tries to get another, but the two reconcile soon after (The Multiplayer Test).
-At Club Spice, a doppelganger of Jimmy T. named Jimmy P. dances with a group of dogs in a story similar to Jimmy T.'s and the two meet each other at the end of the segment (Canine Crazed).
+Mona cheers as a cheerleading captain for the Diamond City football team at Diamond City Stadium, with one of the football players developing a crush on her.
+Kat and Ana try to defeat an ogre attacking Diamond Dojo, who was only trying to find his missing child.
+At Park Street, a kung-fu student named Young Cricket tries to get pork buns from Mona to feed himself & his teacher, Master Mantis.
+Jimmy T. dances with a group of cats at Club Sugar and a cat hands back an umbrella that he lent it earlier.
+Ashley and Red listen to a talking spell book called Chatty Mr. Spell Book about growing a monster plant after failing to create one.
+Dribble and Spitz deliver a person to Tomorrow Hill, who is revealed to be an alien.
+Dr. Crygor's granddaughter, Penny, participates against him in the Invent-Off at Diamond Academy and wins by making a tiny Wario-motorbike.
+9-Volt gets upset with 18-Volt for breaking his new Game & Watch and he tries to get another, but the two reconcile soon after.
+At Club Spice, a doppelganger of Jimmy T. named Jimmy P. dances with a group of dogs in a story similar to Jimmy T.'s and the two meet each other at the end of the segment.